Reese McGuire Preview, Player Props: Red Sox vs. Yankees

-Reese McGuire and his .387 on-base percentage over his past 10 games (65 points higher than his season-long percentage), will be in action for the Boston Red Sox versus the New York Yankees and Clarke Schmidt on September 11 at 7:10 PM ET.
+On Tuesday, Reese McGuire (.387 on-base percentage in past 10 games, 65 points above season-long percentage) and the Boston Red Sox play the New York Yankees, whose starting pitcher will be Randy Vasquez.
+First pitch is at 1:35 PM ET.

-In his previous game he had a one-hit performance (1-for-3) against the Orioles.
+He had a one-hit showing in his most recent game (1-for-3) against the Orioles.

 Reese McGuire Game Info & Props vs. the Yankees